 In 2021 (the reporting period), the fixed cash remuneration of the Executive Chairman (the only Director with executive duties) for the performance of executive duties is specified in his contract.
-In this respect, following the review by the Board of Directors of the fixed cash remuneration of the Executive Chairman on 27 February 2020, in line with the proposal submitted by the Nomination and Remuneration Committee (as per the Directors' Remuneration Policy 2019-2021), the fixed cash remuneration for 2021 was 1,500,000 euros gross.
-That was 250,000 euros (20%) more than the fixed cash remuneration received in 2020 (1,250,000 euros gross).
-It should be remembered that as stipulated in the Directors' Remuneration Policy 2019-2021 and at the proposal of the Nomination and Remuneration Committee, the Board of Directors resolved on 27 February 2020 to raise the annual fixed cash remuneration of the Executive Chairman in two tranches: 1,250,000 euros gross in 2020 and 1,500,000 euros gross in 2021.
+In this respect, following the review by the Board of Directors of the fixed cash remuneration of the Executive Chairman on 27 February 2020, in line with the proposal submitted by the Nomination and Remuneration Committee (as per the Directors' Remuneration Folicy 2019-2021), the fixed cash remuneration for 2021 was 1,500,000 euros gross.
+That was 250,000 euros (20%) more than the fixed cash remuneration Policy 2019-2021 at the proposal of the Nomination and Remuneration to the Directors' Remuneration Policy 2019-2021 at the proposal of the Nomination and Remuneration Committee, the Board of Directors resolved on 27 February 2020 to raise the annual fixed cash remuneration of the Executive Chairman in two tranches: 1,250,000 euros gross in 2020 and 1,500,000 euros gross in 2021.